-In a solar system, the planets circle around the sun, and moons circle around the planets.
+In a solar system, the planets orbit around the sun, and moons (also called natural satellites) orbit around planets.
 You'll also find asteroids, comets and meteoroids traveling a path around the sun.
-Sometimes comets or asteroids visit from other solar systems outside the Earth's.
-Scientists speculate that there are tens of billions of solar systems in the Milky Way Galaxy alone, of which are solar system is just a small part.
+Comets or asteroids can visit from other solar systems outside the Earth's, and scientists speculate that there are tens of billions of solar systems in the Milky Way Galaxy alone, of which the solar system is just a small part.

-The moon is often visible from Earth, but many planets have these satellites.
-For instance, Jupiter has 63 moons, while 47 orbit Saturn while Mercury and Venus have none.
+The moon is often visible from Earth – as it is locked in Earth’s orbit at only 238,000 miles away – but many planets have these satellites.
+For instance, Jupiter has 63 moons, Saturn has 47, and Mercury & Venus have none.
 A moon is a natural satellite that revolves around a planet, minor planet or dwarf planet.
 Pluto, which is classified as a dwarf planet, has three moons: Charon, Nix and Hydra.
 Moons vary a great deal in size and shape, but most are made from the dust and gas that were going around planets during the formation of the solar system.

 Which Is Which